UMN-CMS/ldmx-scripts/bare_metal_build.md

 CVMFS is organized into a hierarchy where the first level is based on the operating system and GCC version the user wishes to use. ldmx-sw uses C++17 (min gcc ~5?) and our cluster is CentOS 7 (equivalent to `slc7`), so we will choose to look for our dependencies in `/cvmfs/cms.cern.ch/slc7_amd64_gcc820/`.
 For the rest of this document, this directory is called `<cvfms_dir>`.
+Because the rest of the dependencies depend on the version of GCC we use, changing the GCC version is a huge hassle.
+For this reason, the most recent version of GCC available on CVMFS was chosen even though it is more advanced than required.

 Each of the software packages installed on CVMFS can be initialized by the script
 ```